-- Pushy sales people - you know the ones, they act as gatekeepers to the information that consumers want, doling it out only when it makes sense for them.
+- Pushy sales people - you know the ones, they act as gatekeepers to the information that consumers want, doling it out only when it makes sense for, or benefits, them.

 - Offline / analog advertising - my mailbox at home is full of direct mail pieces, and I see dozens of billboards on I-77 on my commute to work.

 - Unsolicited emails - our email inboxes are overflowing, due in part to the number of spammy, salesy, hey-let’s-connect-because-I-think-it-will-be-good-for-me messages we receive every day.